When I say “screenwriting books you MUST own”, I’ll be honest: the MUST is for effect.

 Coming from the same Biskind / Evans era of creative exhilaration and personal excess, this ultimately tragic memoir nevertheless includes some fascinating script-to-screen takes on Phillips’ famous titles as a producer, from The Sting to Taxi Driver to Close Encounters.
 Less respectful of Hollywood’s new wave than Biskind (she calls them “a rogues’ gallery of nerds”) and bitterly resentful of her downfall at the hands of the Hollywood boys’ club, this is a wounded, take-no-prisoners diatribe that has to be read to be believed.

 A short read, which more directly relates to the writer’s experience in the film business, I can’t remember much about this one, other than that I laughed a lot while I read it and have never looked at my agent the same way since.
 Long had a career high-point with Cheers, over twenty years ago, and has struggled to replicate that success since.
 Still, he can always write another chirpy memoir (if his agent hasn’t fired him by now).

 Not directly related to the film business, this is nevertheless a beautifully written set of essays by the late, great Ephron.
 What she didn’t know about romantic comedies wasn’t worth writing, and what she didn’t know about living, working, mixing living with working and coping with illness, isn’t worth reading.
 This, by extension, is.

 BOOKS TO REMIND YOU NO-ONE IS BORN GREAT

 A selection of profiles of, interviews with or works by Properly Great Writers, to remind you that you aren’t, yet.
+Invaluable for figuring out how to write a screenplay.
 Interestingly, most of the authors are also writers or performers of note themselves, so you’re really getting a two for one deal here.